 Legal Source of Income

-The City of Naperville’s Fair Housing Ordinance prohibits discrimination based on Legal Source of Income.
+The City of Naperville’s Human Rights and Fair Housing Ordinance prohibits discrimination based upon Legal Source of Income.
 Legal Source of Income is defined as: “Any lawful income, subsidy or benefit with which an individual supports himself or herself and his or her dependents, including but not limited to, child support, maintenance, and any federal, state or local public assistance, medical assistance or rental assistance program.”
 The code goes on to list 3 qualifications to this definition:

 - Nothing prevents an owner or agent acting in good faith from taking into consideration factors other than legal sources of income such as credit history, criminal history or reference;